ykuang321/Javascript-Quiz/README.md

 ```
 This application should include:
 1. A timer starts when the quiz starts.
-2. A series of questions will be present to the user.
+2. A series of questions will be presented to the user.
-3. If the user selects the wrong answer, time will be subtracted from the clock.
+3. If the user selects the incorrect answer, 5 seconds will be subtracted from the clock.
 4. Quiz is completed when all questions are answered or the timer reaches 0.
 5. User can save their initials and score at the end of the quiz
 ```